Emmanuel Sanders: Retirement

 Sanders announced his retirement on September 7, 2022, as an honorary member of the Broncos who he had won Super Bowl 50 with in 2016 and where he spent most of his career.
 In his statement he said: "I gave it my all.
 Every single rep, every single play, I tried to go 100 percent as hard as I can.
 And that's why I can hang my hat and say I gave the game everything I had, and the game gave it back to me."

 Post-playing career

-On September 21, 2022, it was announced that Sanders will join the NFL Network as an analyst.
+On September 21, 2022, it was announced that Sanders would join the NFL Network as an analyst.
 He made his debut on NFL GameDay Morning on September 25, 2022.
 He also appears regularly on various NFL network programs and across NFL Media's podcast lineup.